textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 This is generally a good idea, and the check box is ticked by default.
 This ensures that after exportation, there is a direct match between the database version (in the Themes panel) and the version on disk (in the <i>themes</i> directory).

-Click the Go button and confirm when asked if you are sure.
+Click the ‘Go’ button and confirm when asked if you are sure.

+Now you are almost famous, but not quite yet.
+Still one more thing to do if you want your theme added to the new Themes website repository, coming soon. *Zip it up!* Textpattern will only host one file per theme package, and it must be compressed.
+So transfer the exported theme from the <i>themes</i> directory to an external location and make it a single, compressed <i>.gzip</i> or <i>.zip</i> file.

-You can now move or copy the exported theme (now on disk) to a new location where others may download it for use.
-Whatever location that is, make sure the URL has been entered in the Website field of the theme’s metadata (refer to [duplicating a theme](#duplicate-via-the-with-selected-control)).
+How you store the theme file anywhere else for sharing is up to you.
+But, no matter what location, Themes website or your own, make sure the expected URL has been entered in the Website field of the theme’s metadata.
+Add that by clicking the name of the theme in the themes table and using the **Edit theme** form.

 ## Importing themes